Claimed

-About Valiant Detox and Asssessment
+About Valiant Living Detox and Assessment

-Valiant Detox serves as a safe place for patients to receive help whether they are first-time patients or are experiencing a relapse.
+Valiant Living Detox and Assessment serves as a safe place for patients to receive help whether they are first-time patients or are experiencing a relapse.
 Valiant is a first step for men and women ages 18+ who are on their journey to recovery.
 They provide medically-supervised detox to help patients begin their healing with a clear mind.
 This process can typically take anywhere from 3-10 days.
 Additionally, they offer a transitional residence program as a next step for many patients.
 This program serves as an intensive stabilization for patients following detox.
-During patients’ time in residential treatment, the team at Valient then assesses what level of care may be needed and coordinates treatment as needed.
+During patients’ time in residential treatment, the team at Valiant then assesses what level of care may be needed and coordinates treatment as needed.

-The team at Valient is committed to providing or finding the best care for their patients.
+The team at Valiant is committed to providing or finding the best care for their patients.
 They provide case management services, which includes continued treatment goals and financial planning.
 They also offer family support, by including them in treatment when appropriate.
 Finally, they offer peer support for patients as they complete and finish treatment at Valiant.
 Mentors support patients by attending group therapy sessions with them and offering companionship outside of sessions.

 Read More